Skip to content

 Data management

+Coda's pitch is that it does documents that are as as powerful as apps, and at the core of this thesis is it superior data management system.
 While tables in both apps seem quite similar visually, they're miles apart in terms of what you can do with them.

-Here's an example of a project management chart in Notion:
+Here's an example of a project management chart in Notion

 A simple project management table in Notion.